choallin/train-watch/README.md

 # train-watch
-QML App for a alarm clock that depends on the arrival of a train
+QML-App(Qt Quick Controls 2, Qt 5.8+) for an alarm clock that depends on the arrival of a train